Nikki Haley, in a shift, says 2024 candidacy not dependent on whether Trump runs

 Nikki Haley changed her tune this week on a possible 2024 presidential bid, saying she will make a decision to run that is not dependent on whether former President Donald Trump has decided to seek another term himself.

-Showing just how delicate Republican presidential hopefuls have to dance in the shadow of Trump, the United Nations Ambassador told the Wall Street Journal that the former president is a friend whom she'd consult before launching her own White House bid.
+Showing just how delicately Republican presidential hopefuls have to dance in the shadow of Trump, the former U.N. ambassador told the Wall Street Journal that the ex-president is a friend whom she’d consult before launching her own White House bid.
 But she also said she disagrees with him that the 2020 election was stolen.

-“There was fraud in the election, but I don’t think that the numbers were so big that it swayed the vote in the wrong direction,” Haley said in .
+“There was fraud in the election, but I don’t think that the numbers were so big that it swayed the vote in the wrong direction,” Haley said in an interview published by the Journal on Tuesday.

 Haley was sharply critical of Trump after the deadly Jan.
-6 Capitol riot that sought to overturn the results of the election, but has since softened her tone.
+6 Capitol riot, which sought to overturn the results of the election, but she has since softened her tone.

-“His actions since Election Day will be judged harshly by history,” Haley said in , a day after a violent mob of Trump supporters — spurred on by the then-president’s conspiracies — stormed the U.S. Capitol.
+“His actions since Election Day will be judged harshly by history,” Haley said in a speech to the Republican National Committee on Jan.
+7, the day after a violent mob of Trump supporters — spurred on by the then president’s conspiracy theories — stormed the U.S. Capitol.
 “It’s deeply disappointing.”

-"He went down a path he shouldn't have," she added in .
-"We shouldn't have followed him, and we shouldn't have listened to him.
-And we can't let that ever happen again."
+“He went down a path he shouldn’t have," she added in an interview with Politico.
+“We shouldn’t have followed him, and we shouldn’t have listened to him.
+And we can’t let that ever happen again.”

-In April, however, Haley appeared ready to let Trump happen again, telling the Associated Press that she wouldn't run for president in 2024 if he did.
+In April, however, Haley appeared ready to let a Trump presidency happen again, telling the Associated Press that she wouldn’t run for president in 2024 if he did.

-"I would not run if President Trump ran, and I would talk to him about it," .
+“I would not run if President Trump ran, and I would talk to him about it,” she said at the time.

-In her interview with the Journal, Haley gave herself more room to launch her own bid for the presidency, regardless of what Trump does.
+In her interview with the Journal, Haley, a former governor of South Carolina, gave herself more room to launch her own bid for the presidency, regardless of what Trump does.

 “In the beginning of 2023, should I decide that there’s a place for me, should I decide that there’s a reason to move, I would pick up the phone and meet with the president,” she said.
 “I would talk to him and see what his plans are.
 I would tell him about my plans.
 We would work on it together.”

-Haley also made clear that Trump is welcome in the GOP, whether he runs or not.
+She also made clear that Trump is welcome in the GOP, whether he runs or not.

 “He has a strong legacy from his administration,” Haley said.
 “He has the ability to get strong people elected, and he has the ability to move the ball, and I hope that he continues to do that.
 We need him in the Republican Party.
 I don’t want us to go back to the days before Trump.”